 - Installation of additional Car2X-communication technology on some of the carrier masts

 - Local and segmented data aggregation and provision of the aggregated data as a service for the analysis or online support of automatic driving manoeuvres

 - Connection of the sensor technology and mobile superstructures to backend systems

-- Mounting of the sensor heads at a height of approx. 8 m above the road surface for ideal detection and beam characteristics
+- Mounting of the sensor heads at a height of 8 m above the road surface for ideal detection and beam characteristics